ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ### SPI NOR flash

 SPI NOR flash is some little amount of rather slow but cheap flash storage meant to hold a bootloader and some config (you all know this from PCs with their UEFI and BIOS in the past).
+In Oct 2022 with production boards the SPI flash should be prepopulated with a boot loader supporting [SD card, eMMC and NVMe](https://wiki.radxa.com/Rock5/install) (maybe USB, SATA and even network later).

-According to schematics a XT25F128B from XTX Technology (16MB SPI NOR flash) should be on the board but at least on PCB revisions 1.3 and 1.4 it's a Macronix chip.
-It's not accessible from Linux right now since the respective device-tree node for the SFC (Rockchip Serial Flash Controller) hasn't been added yet.
+According to schematics a XT25F128B from XTX Technology (16MB SPI NOR flash) should be on the board but at least on PCB revisions 1.3 and 1.4 it's a Macronix chip. <del>It's not accessible from Linux right now since the respective device-tree node for the SFC (Rockchip Serial Flash Controller) hasn't been added yet.</del> [This commit](https://github.com/radxa/kernel/commit/cb09ad15af757db12fc64c2477a6572aaa4b8095) enabled it as `mtd` device in Linux/Android so the contents can be overwritten from the running OS.

-Even in this state it is possible to flash a bootloader to the SPI flash via Maskrom mode to [boot from NVMe](https://wiki.radxa.com/Rock3/install) (and USB, maybe even network and SATA).
-It should eventually be possible with an appropriate u-boot version hopefully being flashed at the factory to later production revisions of this board.

-Quick check whether the SPI storage is accessible from a host computer (MacBook running macOS) using [Rockchip flashing tools](https://wiki.radxa.com/Rock3/install/rockchip-flash-tools) with ROCK 5B connected to the USB-C (OTG) port:
+It is also possible to flash a bootloader externally via Maskrom mode.
+Quick check whether the SPI storage is accessible from a host computer (MacBook running macOS) using [Rockchip flashing tools](https://wiki.radxa.com/Rock5/install/rockchip-flash-tools) with ROCK 5B connected to the USB-C (OTG) port:

     tk@mac-tk ~ % system_profiler SPUSBDataType
     ...